cnguyen-uk/An-Introduction-to-Go/README.md

 ### Pointers

-A variable which stores an address is called a pointer.
+A variable which stores an address is called a *pointer*.
 These allow us to access the address of a variable.
 A pointer can be declared and initialised using the `*` operator.

 ```Go
 var variableName *type